nt1n16/LaTeX-cheat-sheet/README.md

                   '--> Preable
                                     '--> Abstract.tex   #The abstract
-                                    '--> Info.tex      #All customisation options are contained here '--> Preamble.tex   #File containing extra commands and instructions for LaTeX
+                                    '--> Info.tex      #All customisation options are contained here '--> Preamble.tex   #File containing extra commands and instructions for LaTeX.
+Any additional packages you want to include can go there.